Financial Aid & Resources

 - Additional scholarship information can be found at through the MSU Library's Grants Database.

 Doctoral students who meet eligibility requirements are eligible for loans and federal work-study options.
-Full-time on-Grounds students may also qualify for assistantships and fellowships through the Curry School of Education.
+Full-time on-Grounds students may also qualify for assistantships and fellowships through the Curry School of Education and Human Development.
 To be considered for this funding, applicants must complete questions specific to departmental aid within the online application.

 Financial support packages, which may include a combination of fellowship funding, bi-weekly pay, tuition remission/adjustment, and health insurance, is decided at various administrative levels.
 Heads of these administrative groups will notify all recipients following funding and placement decisions during the spring of each academic year.
 Funding support may last up to four years.